FREQUENTLY ASKED QUESTIONS

 BooDogs has an E-Collar Training Program that can be layered on top of the Foundation Program.

 Yes!
-Please contact us to set up a phone or Skype consultation.
+Please get in touch with us to set up a phone or video consultation.

 4. Does the Foundation Program use treats in the training?

 The training approach is relationship-based.
-Boo believes it's all about the relationship between dog, trainer, and owner.
-Treat training tends to cause dogs to be overly excited which makes it harder to train.
-Treats have their place in specific training but for the family dog we like to keep things focused and dogs can't focus or think when they get overly excited.
-Technically if the treats work I use them if they are too much then I don't.
+Boo believes it's all about the relationship between the dog, the trainer, and the owner.
+Treat training tends to cause dogs to be overly excited, which makes it harder for them to train.
+Treats have their place in specific training, but we like to keep things focused for the family dog, and dogs can't focus or think when they get overly excited.
+Technically, if the treats work, I use them.
+If they are too much, then I don't.

 5. Why do you use prong collars?

-We use prong collars because we find them to be the best tool for connecting, communicating, and creating a harmonious relationship with the least amount of physical stress to the dog and owner.
-Most tools tend to only mask or manage the behavior, while the prong collar allows us to actually break through and effortlessly communicate, creating a vastly different state of mind and a highly responsive dog.
-While prong collars tend to look scary, when used correctly, they have been proven to be the least physically taxing, most humane, and one of the safest tools available.
+We use prong collars because they are the best tool for connecting, communicating, and creating a harmonious relationship with the least amount of physical stress to the dog and owner.
+Most tools tend only to mask or manage the behavior.
+At the same time, the prong collar allows us to break through and effortlessly communicate, creating a vastly different state of mind and a highly responsive dog.
+While prong collars tend to look scary, when used correctly, they have been proven to be the least physically taxing, most humane, and one of the safest tools available for communicating, even with small dogs.

 6. What is covered in the Foundation Program?

-This is basic training, the Foundation Program covers Tools, Place, Sit, Down, the Walk, Crate, Recall, and Waiting for Food.
-We also talk about our philosophy behind the work and how does this work with your dog will help the brain relax and calm the dogs' mind.
+This is basic training.
+The Foundation Program covers Tools, Place, Sit, Down, Walk, Crate, Recall, and Waiting for Food.
+We also discuss our philosophy behind the training and why working with your dog will help the brain relax and calm the mind.

 7. I’m not in Los Angeles – can I work with Boo one-on-one?

 Yes!
-Please visit www.boodogstraining.com services and rates, we work with people all over the country over phone/Skype/FaceTime.
+Please visit www.boodogstraining.com for services and rates.
+We work with people all over the country over the phone or video.
 Just contact us!

 8. My dog might be beyond help!